 Immigration Law Courses

+This certificate is awarded in conjunction with our JD degree.
 In addition to their foundational legal coursework, students pursuing a certificate in Immigration Law can choose among many exciting elective classes to meet their credit requirements.
 These may include (but are not limited to) the following:

 - Administrative Law